FDSN/SeedLink/docs/protocol.rst

 HTTP verbs OPTIONS, GET, HEAD, POST, PUT, DELETE, TRACE, and CONNECT are reserved.

 HELLO
     responds with a two-line message (both lines terminated with <cr><lf>).
-For compatibility reasons, the first line MUST be structured as ``SeedLink v4.0 (implementation) :: SLPROTO:4.0 CAP GETCAP``, where "v4.0" is protocol version and "*implementation*" is software implementation and version, such as "MySeedLink v1.0".
+For compatibility reasons, the first line MUST start with ``SeedLink v4.0 (implementation) :: SLPROTO:4.0``, where "v4.0" is protocol version and "*implementation*" is software implementation and version, such as "MySeedLink v1.0".
+If the server supports earlier SeedLink protocol versions, legacy capabilities may be added to this line.
 The second line contains station or data center description specified in the configuration.
 Handshaking SHOULD start with HELLO.

 SLPROTO 4.0
     Request protocol version.
 This command MUST be used before any other commands except HELLO.